 This 3d duck pond scene is great for little children but it can so easily be adapted to suit your child's tastes.

-Instead of making duck biscuits, why not make fish-shaped biscuits and imagine that it's an underwater scene?
+Instead of making duck, why not make a 3d biscuit sculpture of fish-shaped biscuits and imagine that it's an underwater scene?
 If you're really ambitious and you have a fish tank at home, could you recreate it in biscuit form?
 Ok, we have a fish tank so this is actually something I'm thinking of trying!

 The large biscuit that is used as base doesn't have to be blue.
 Make it green and it could be a field or garden.
 You could top it with 3d animal biscuits to make a farm or zoo scene.